Partying with T1D Guide

 • Real-world constraints, not idealised behaviour

-• It does not promote substance use
+• Promote substance use

-• It does not replace medical or clinical advice
+• Replace medical or clinical advice

 Verified by MonsterInsights